I have been craving those wonderful cloud biscuits, tender and crunch all in one.

 - Do mix the milk and egg until frothy.

-- Yes, these cloud biscuits only require 1 tablespoon of sugar which is perfect to serve either with sweets or savory.
+- Yes, these cloud biscuits only require one tablespoon of sugar, which is perfect to serve either with sweets or savory.

 - Make sure you do not overmix it.